 Sandy has a wonderful prompt for us this week at Friendly Friday Photo Challenge .
-We could all definitely seek out moments of happiness, of gratitude, of beauty, of humanity, of the good in the middle of these not only scary times but time where our collective consciousness will need to win over vested interests and bigotry that shamelessly continues its parade.
+We could all definitely seek out moments of happiness, of gratitude, of beauty, of humanity, of the good in the middle of these scary times .

 NJ has been one of the hardest hits areas in the US and as of yesterday the number of positive cases stands at a terrifying 92,000+.
 Grocery shopping is an ordeal and storing that in a safe manner a bigger one.
 Our son keeps asking why he does not go to school anymore and why are the parks closed.
 He knows that we are in lockdown because of something terrible called Coronavirus, the gravity of terms he does not fully comprehend.
 But he understands and has been enormously patient but being a 5 year old, he does have his little moments from being cooped up in the apartment.
 The almost incessant rain and freeze warnings do not let us enjoy the ‘ spring’ outside.
 But we have been learning to be with and work around each other’s quirks and needs and we are definitely spending a lot more ‘together’ time (obviously!).